-NOTE 7.- The professor has the right to change these dates/times of these activities at any point during the semester.
-If any major changes are made, I will update promptly in Announcements in elearning.
+NOTE 8.- The professor has the right to change the dates/times of these and any activities described in this syllabus at any point during the semester and at the discretion of the Professor.
+If any major changes are made, I will update promptly in Announcements in eLearning.